 Primary Years Programme of the International Baccalaureate

-When children arrive at our school (some of them not yet three years old), we want them to find a pleasant environment where they can learn habits, make friends, and nurture their natural curiosity.
-That's why our dedicated Early Childhood Education area is completely separate from the rest of the school.
-This doesn't mean students are isolated; quite the opposite!
-They get to enjoy facilities designed exclusively for them, including a playground, a covered multi-sport court, landscaped gardens, a library, and a spacious area for various psychomotor activities.
+When children arrive at the school's main campus (some of them not even three years old yet), we want them to find a welcoming environment where they can learn habits, make friends, and continue to grow their natural curiosity.
+For this reason, the Early Childhood Education area is completely separated from the rest of the school.
+This doesn't mean the students are isolated—far from it—but it does allow them to enjoy facilities designed exclusively for them: Playground, Covered multi-sports court for Early Childhood, Landscaped garden areas, Library, Large psychomotricity zone for various physical development activities.

 Early Childhood students, along with their Primary peers, spend a significant number of hours each week on complementary subjects For us, these are considered official subjects in our curriculum and include: Drama, Robotics and Digital Technology, Public Speaking, Laboratory Techniques, Small Talk, French, Typing, and Chess...